-If you opt for an upgraded trim or a few extra features, changes are that raised your car’s MSRP.
-Springing for heated seats or a fancy sound system wouldn’t typically be enough to change insurance rates significantly, but insuring a car with several thousand dollars in upgrades might raise your rates enough to matter.
+If you opt for an upgraded trim or a few extra features, chances are that raised your car’s market value.
+Opting for heated seats or a fancy sound system wouldn’t typically be enough to change insurance rates significantly, but insuring a car with several thousand pounds in upgrades might raise your rates enough to matter.

 Shopping for car insurance can be difficult, and comparing rates by car can help you narrow down your decision.
-Rates can change drastically based on which car you drive, so compare insurance to find the best deal for your ride.
+Rates can change drastically based on which car you drive, so compare car insurance to find the best deal for your vehicle.